 - Staff respected people's privacy and supported them to maintain their dignity.
-People and their relatives gave us positive feedback about the caring approach of staff.
-People described the staff as, "friendly" and "helpful", and told us "nothing is any bother for them". - Staff respected people's right to privacy and ensured, when delivering personal care, for example, doors and curtains were closed and people were covered. - Staff promoted people's independence as far as possible.
+People and their relatives gave us positive feedback about the caring approach of staff. - Staff respected people's right to privacy and ensured, when delivering personal care, for example, doors and curtains were closed and people were covered. - Staff promoted people's independence as far as possible.
 Staff supported people to make choices and to do what they could for themselves.
-For example, prompting people to support them with personal care and supporting them to manage their medicines, rather than taking over and doing the task for them. - The service protected people's private information.
+For example, prompting people to support them with personal care, rather than taking over and doing the task for them. - The service protected people's private information.
 Information was stored securely and was not left visible, for example on desks or noticeboards.